-Trump and North Korea's Kim shake hands to kick off second summit
+Trump and North Korea's Kim predict success in high-stakes nuclear summit

 Trump has held out the prospect of easing sanctions if North Korea does something “meaningful”.

-But some critics have said he appeared to be wavering on a long-standing U.S. demand for complete and irreversible denuclearization by North Korea, and risked squandering leverage if he gave away too much in the talks too quickly.
+Some critics have said Trump appeared to be wavering on a long-standing U.S. demand for complete and irreversible denuclearization by North Korea, and risked squandering leverage if he gave away too much, too quickly.

-Trump will be accompanied by Secretary of State Mike Pompeo and acting Chief of Staff Mick Mulvaney.
-Kim will be joined by his top envoy, Kim Yong Chol, and Foreign Minister Ri Yong Ho.
+North and South Korea have been technically at war since their 1950-53 conflict, with the Americans backing the South, ended in a truce, not a treaty.

-On Thursday, the two leaders will hold “a series of back and forth” meetings, the White House said.
-The venue has not been announced.
+U.S. concessions could include opening liaison offices or clearing the way for inter-Korean projects.

-Despite little progress on his goal of ridding North Korea of its weapons programmes, Trump appeared to be betting on his personal relationship with North Korea’s young leader, and the economic incentive after 70 years of hostility between their countries.
+Despite little progress on his goal of ridding North Korea of its weapons programs, Trump appeared to be betting on his personal relationship with North Korea’s young leader, and the economic incentive after 70 years of hostility between their countries.

 “Vietnam is thriving like few places on earth.
 North Korea would be the same, and very quickly, if it would denuclearize,” Trump said on Twitter ahead of the meeting.